| Metric | This Period | Prior Year Period | YoY |

 | Revenue Growth Rate (YoY) | 11.1% | 9.8% (-2.1%–15.1%) | +1.2pt |

-This report is an AI-generated financial analysis document based on XBRL financial disclosure data.
-It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are compiled by the company from public financial disclosures for reference.
-Investment decisions are your responsibility; please consult a professional advisor as needed.
+This report is a financial analysis document automatically generated by AI from XBRL financial statement disclosures.
+It does not constitute a recommendation to invest in any particular security.
+Industry benchmarks are reference information compiled by the Company based on public financial statements.
+Investment decisions are your own responsibility; consult a professional advisor as needed before making investment decisions.